08 Jun Guide to Charter Schools in San Diego, California

 It’s normal for parents to wonder whether public charter schools offer high-quality education.

-If you are one of those parents who remain unsure about the quality of charter schools, then you should know that studies often show that charter school students display better academic progress than those enrolled in public schools.
+If you remain unsure about the quality of charter schools, studies often show that charter school students display better academic progress than those enrolled in public schools.
 Here are some figures proving the high-quality education provided by charter schools.

-In addition, California charter school students in middle schools consistently fared better in their API Growth scores, outperforming their counterparts from non-charter schools.
+In addition, California charter school students in middle schools consistently fared better in their API Growth scores, outperforming their traditional public school counterparts.